Disclaimer: This post contains references to my own sexuality. If you don't want to read that stuff, skip this post.

 I have a laundry list of things I dislike about religion, and superstition in general (Greta Christina has a great post about why Atheists are Angry).
 The perpetuation of an Us versus Them mentality, the treatment of women and minorities, the repression of scientific research, the discouragement of analytic thought, and so on.
 One of the major issues is how religion and superstition can warp peoples' thoughts on sex and their perception of the human as a sexual animal.

-millennia, it is the dictation of sexual behaviors.
+If there has been one thing religion has done really well over the millennia, it is the dictation of sexual behaviors.
 Religion tells the populace who they can fuck, when, where, and even often going so far as to tell them how they can fuck.
 It does this with the ever-lasting Carrot and Stick methodology of discipline: Orient your sex life and sexual thoughts with what is deemed 'appropriate,' and be rewarded with an eternity of bliss.
 Fail to do so, and risk eternal pain and suffering.
 This policing of sexual behavior includes the private sexual thoughts of individuals.
 If deities are omniscient, then they know what you're thinking, and they know when you're thinking about things that are sinful.
 Others within the community act as the social enforcers of these beliefs, shunning those that do no appear to adhere to the guidelines put forth.

 It is unsurprising then that this sort of policing of such a fundamental set of animal (much less, human) behaviors can have lasting, damaging effects on a person's psyche.
 The traumatizing effects of "Straight Camps" are well-known, and yet they continue to exist across the country, and even across the world.
 Setting in a deep-felt belief that one's sexuality is inherently wrong causes cognitive dissonance and can leave a person severely psychologically damaged; sometimes for life.
 Evidence has shown time and time again that such therapies do not change a person's sexual orientation or even their sexual behaviors, as decisions about such behaviors need a basis in a personal desire.